-Section 508.1, 508.1.3, and 508.1.6: This section is new to City of Desert Hot Springs Municipal Code Chapter 15.08.
-This section is carried over from the existing Riverside County Fire Ordinance for consistency and application.
+Section 508.1, 508.1.3, and 508.1.6: Theses sections are carried over from the existing City of Desert Hot Springs Municipal Code Chapter 15.08.
 These sections have been amended to require fire command centers for structures larger than 300,000 square feet in size.
 To put into context, the Fire Command Center would be triggered when the buildings are approximately 2.5 times the typical Costco Warehouse store and approximately two times the size of a typical Walmart Supercenter.
-Large structures of this size pose numerous challenges to emergency responders due to the large amounts of fuel loads from the storage. manufacturing and/or processing of flammable/combustible commodities and other processes within the building.
+Large structures of this size pose numerous challenges to emergency responders due to the large amounts of fuel loads from the storage, manufacturing and/or processing of flammable/combustible commodities and other processes within the building.
 Challenges include wide distribution of smoke throughout the structure, difficulty for firefighters to locate and reach the fire and difficulty in search and evacuation of the public, employees and firefighters.
 These structures typically require numerous fire protection, early suppression and detection systems that may include, but are not limited to, fire pumps, multiple fire sprinkler systems, advanced fire alarm systems, smoke control systems, and refrigeration gas detection system(s).
 During a fire, the incident commander must have the ability to readily identify the status of the various suppression and detection systems and have access to other building information details that may include, but are not limited to, building floor plans, high-pile/rack storage details, smoke control/ventilation systems, fire sprinkler zoning details, mechanical refrigeration equipment and piping details, and hazardous materials data sheets along with quantities and storage/use locations.
 A fire command center provides a centralized location for the incident commander to review details about the building and the incident and to effectively coordinate emergency responders and suppression activities with increased efficiency and speed.
 The Riverside County Fire Department has experienced several incidents in buildings with and without Fire Command Centers.
 Incident Commanders found that having detailed information on built in fire protection systems and controls, building schematics and hazardous materials storage plans were vital towards mitigating the event.
 When this information was not available, firefighting personnel were forced to operate upon assumptions and much less information.
 In addition, this increased efficiency and speed results in facilities returning to operation more expeditiously after incidents or false alarms thereby reducing loss of revenue for the business.

-Section 508.1.1 & 508.1.8: These sections are added to identify the approved location of the fire command center and to indicate signage requirements for the entrance door.
+Section 508.1.1 & 508.1.8: Theses sections are carried over from the existing City of Desert Hot Springs Municipal Code Chapter 15.08.
+These sections are added to identify the approved location of the fire command center and to indicate signage requirements for the entrance door.